CluedIn-io/CluedIn.Documentation/docs/020-deployment/howtos/113-ama-backup.md

         ![backup-restore-1.png](../../assets/images/ama/howtos/backup-restore-1.png)

+        {:.important}
-        **Note:** The backup instances cannot be deployed within the same resource group as your existing AMA instance.
+        The backup instances cannot be deployed within the same resource group as your existing AMA instance.
 To ensure proper configuration, the backup-related components must be deployed to a separate resource group.

     1. Select **Review + create**.